 2)The suspended individual will be asked to attend a Discipline by Committee meeting.
 If that is the case, the place holder to indicate such will be 100 games, and $500.00 fine.
 Those figures will be adjusted after you attend the hearing which takes place at the Esquimalt Rec Center.

 After a suggested suspension is posted, the suspended individual has 48 hours to decide if they accept the sanctioning.
 If they do not accept the sanction, they are entitled to attend a discipline meeting to have their case heard.

 At this time the suggested suspension offer comes off the table and the Discipline committee will assess the suspension at the Discipline meeting.

-Should you desire a discipline meeting, please send notification to the Discipline Chair & Executive Director and you will be given further information regarding options.
-(Meeting by email or by phone or waiving right to attend) If you do not send in notice of attending to the Discipline Chair or Executive Director, you run the risk of not having your case heard on the night.
+Should you desire a discipline meeting, please send notification to the Executive Director and you will be given further information regarding options.
+(Meeting by email or by phone or waiving right to attend) If you do not send in notice of attending to the Executive Director, you run the risk of not having your case heard on the night.